Why is Volkswagen so important for Germany? – DW – 11/05/2024

 VW is not alone with its problems.
 German competitors Mercedes and BMW have also lowered their outlook for the year.
 They all face higher costs and changing customer tastes.

-At the same time, demand for Volkswagens is falling in Europe and especially China, its biggest and most lucrative market.
+At the same time, demand for Volkswagen vehicles is falling in Europe and especially China, its biggest and most lucrative market.

 For decades, VW was the market leader in China.
 The company still sells the most petrol-powered vehicles there, but in the first nine months of this year, its Chinese sales were down over 10% as customers bought home-grown vehicles.
 In Germany, sales were down by a moderate 1.6% in comparison.